Gig Guides

 What is Gig Work?

-Gig work is any income-generating activity that happens outside of a traditional employer-employee relationship.
-Instead of receiving a steady paycheck and benefits from a company, gig workers earn money per task, job, or project.
-That’s where the term “gig” comes from; short for “engagement.”
+Gig work is any income you earn outside of a traditional employment relationship.
+Instead of a regular paycheck from an employer, gig workers get paid per task, trip, project, or delivery.
+That's the "gig" part: each job is its own engagement.

 Who Is Gig Work For?